Grants and Projects

 National Center for Science in Early Childhood

-Established in 2000, NCSEC strives to make developmentally-appropriate science available to children ages 0-8 by serving as a national advocate for science education on behalf of young children, their teachers, and families; providing science professional development to the adults who work with young children; and developing and disseminating science teaching resources for use by early childhood professionals.
+Established in 2000, the National Center for Science in Early Childhood (NCSEC) strives to make developmentally-appropriate science available to children ages 0-8 by serving as a national advocate for science education on behalf of young children, their teachers, and families; providing science professional development to the adults who work with young children; and developing and disseminating science teaching resources for use by early childhood professionals.

 Our current project, Qiming Science Professional Development (2020-2022), provides training and online support for teacher leaders across eleven schools in Beijing.